• Home

 apt-get update

-apt-get install -y wget unzip
+apt-get install -y aptitude wget unzip

 # Clean up APT cache to save space